-According to the 2007 Inter-Society Consensus for the Management of Peripheral Arterial Disease (TASC II), acute limb ischemia is defined as a sudden decrease in limb perfusion that causes a potential threat to limb viability (manifested by ischemic rest pain, ischemic ulcers, and/or gangrene) .
+According to the 2007 Inter-Society Consensus for the Management of Peripheral Arterial Disease (TASC II), acute limb ischemia is defined as a sudden decrease in limb perfusion that causes a potential threat to limb viability .
+The threatened limb may manifest as ischemic rest pain or the development of tissue loss (ulcers, gangrene).
+The clinical presentation depends upon the etiology and whether the patient has underlying peripheral artery disease.
 Patients who present later than two weeks after the onset of the acute event are considered to have chronic limb ischemia.

 The management of acute arterial occlusion remains a challenge for vascular specialists.
 Surgical thromboembolectomy and bypass grafting were the mainstays of therapy for many years .
 Subsequently, thrombolytic therapy and percutaneous transluminal angioplasty (PTA) have become treatment options for selected patients [3,4].

 Despite these advances, the morbidity, mortality, and limb loss rates from acute lower extremity ischemia remain high .
 Thus, regardless of the treatment modality used, early diagnosis and rapid initiation of therapy are essential in order to salvage the ischemic extremity.